 What if we don’t get pregnant during my surrogacy procedure?

-If your surrogate mother does not get pregnant during your initial embryo transfer, you can try again with frozen embryos remaining from your IVF procedure.
+If your surrogate does not get pregnant during your initial embryo transfer, you can try again with frozen embryos remaining from your IVF procedure.

 It is not unusual for a surrogacy procedure to require two or three transfer attempts.
 Unusual cases have needed six or more attempts before the parents achieved a pregnancy.
-Often this is just a question of luck, but if the surrogacy procedure has failed more than three times, we often recommend the parents consider the possible causes of the failures before continuing.
+Often this is just a question of luck, but if the surrogacy procedure fails more than three times, we often recommend the parents consider the possible causes of the failures before continuing.

 Repeated failures are most often the result of a chromosomal defect in the embryos.
 PGD can detect for damaged or incomplete chromosomes, but only before they are frozen.
 Once frozen the embryos cannot be tested.

-Didn’t find what you need?
-Search our Surrogacy Guide for all the answers…
+Search our complete library for all the answers…